 Throughout the semester in which you have applied for graduation, you will receive notices regarding graduation information.
 These letters will confirm dates, times, attire, and location of graduation.

 GSW students must use RAIN to access their final and midterm grades.
-Grade mailers are no longer sent to the student.

 Your grades are posted on RAIN.
 After logging onto RAIN, choose Student Services and Financial Aid then click on Student Records.
 After choosing final or midterm grades, select the semester in which you want to view your grades.